-Judging from what I just wrote, it would seem that I’m overweight and pretty gross.
+Judging from what I just wrote, you would expect me to overweight and pretty gross.
 Well, maybe the latter but not the former.
 How do I do this?
 Well it’s because I’ve learned to treat myself, and splurge without guilt.

 How to Splurge Without Guilt

 What I’ve listed above are all aberrations to my diet.
-90% of my meals are home cooked.
+90% of my meals are home cooked and reasonably healthy.
 I also practice intermittent fasting so I have a very calorie-restricted diet.
 I bike, climb, run, and swim regularly.

 The secret to treating yourself without guilt is to make splurges abnormal and savings normal.

 This means you get the fun of the splurge without gaining weight, going into debt, or suffering the typical consequences of treating yourself.